Samsung/tizen-docs/docs/application/design/introduction/styles/iconography.md

 #### Shape It in a Circle

-Tizen’s system icons are displayed as circles.
+Tizen's system icons are displayed as circles.
 Although this requirement creates challenges in designing icons, the shape allows for a uniformity that ties different icons together for a consistent look and feel.

 <img alt="Original circle concept, initial sketch" src="media/02.png" width="390px" margin-right="4px" />